FAQ

 What is a Safety Action Plan?

 A Safety Action Plan outlines the most important contributing factors in fatal and serious-injury traffic crashes using data analysis and public input.
-To address these contributing factors, Weld County’s plan will lay out actionable, innovative, and measurable strategies that emphasize design and policy solutions, and assist in the design of complete streets, with safety features, such as lowered speed limits, for safety to keep all roadway users safe.
+To address these contributing factors, Weld County’s plan lays out actionable, innovative, and measurable strategies that emphasize design and policy solutions.

-What will the Safety Action Plan be used for?
+What is the Safety Action Plan used for?

-The Weld County Safety Action Plan will be used to implement strategies, policies, countermeasures, and processes that will, over time, reduce deaths and serious injuries on our roads.
-These polices and processes may relate to roadway design guidelines, funding allocations, education, and emergency responders.
+The Weld County Safety Action Plan is used to implement strategies, policies, countermeasures, and processes that will, over time, reduce deaths and serious injuries on our roads.
+These polices and processes relate to roadway design guidelines, funding allocations, education, and emergency response.

-The plan will also be used to identify a set of Safety Action Plan road improvements projects and potential system-wide safety programs.
+The plan also identifies a set of road improvement projects and potential system-wide safety programs.
 This plan is focused on roadways in unincorporated Weld County maintained by the county.
 It should be noted that interstates, highways and streets within Ault, Berthoud, Brighton, Garden City, Grover, Johnstown, Lochbuie, New Raymer, Northglenn, and Windsor are not part of the Weld County Safety Action Plan.
 Additionally, Erie, Greeley, Kersey, Longmont, Nunn, and Timnath are completing or have completed their own Safety Action Plans.

 Who is this Safety Action Plan for?